pebakery/pebakery-docs/CodingGuide/Migrating.md

 # Migrating from Winbuilder

 So, you have decided to migrate your project and/or scripts over to PEBakery.
 Great!
-Here is what you need to know.
+Here are a few things you need to consider.

 ## Backwards Compatibility